 Tsampa is a hearty, nutty-tasting flour made from roasted barley.
 It is the most uniquely Tibetan of all foods.
 In fact, the grain is so integral to Tibetan culture that Tibetan people are collectively referred to as tsampa-eaters, or po mi tsamsey.*

 The most common way to eat tsampa is to mix it by hand with butter tea, dried dri cheese (the dri is the female of the yak species) and sometimes sugar, to form a dough.
 In this form it is called just pa, and many Tibetans used to eat pa three times a day, every day. ** Today, it is still a common food in Central Tibet, and for travelers, who bring a leather pouch for mixing the ingredients on the road.
+For a modern twist, check out these tsampa snack balls recipes.

 In a beautifully researched and entertaining article on Tibetan food, In Defense of Tibetan Cooking, Tibetan writer Jamyang Norbu, focuses on the “virtues of tsampa:”